 We are continuing to expand our international operations as part of our growth strategy and have experienced an increasing concentration of sales in certain regions outside the United States, especially the Asia-Pacific region, as discussed above.
 There is currently significant uncertainty about the future relationship between the United States and various other countries, most significantly China, with respect to trade policies, treaties, government regulations and tariffs.
 Starting in September 2018, the U.S. Trade Representative (the "USTR") enacted various tariffs of 7.5%, 10%, 15%, and 25% on the import of Chinese products, including non-U.S. components and materials that may be used in our products.
 Additionally, China also has imposed tariffs on imports into China from the United States.
 These tariffs have and could continue to raise our costs.
-Furthermore, tariffs, trade restrictions, or trade barriers that have been, and may in the future be, placed on products such as ours by foreign governments, especially China, have raised, and could further raise, amounts paid for some or all of our products, which may result in the loss of customers and materials used in our products, or our business may be adversely impacted by retaliatory trade measures taken by China or other countries, including restricted access to components or materials used in our products or increased amounts that must be paid for our products, which could materially harm our business, financial condition, and results of operations.
+Furthermore, tariffs, trade restrictions, or trade barriers that have been, and may in the future be, placed on products such as ours by foreign governments, especially China, have raised, and could further raise, amounts paid for some or all of our products, which may result in the loss of customers and our business, and our financial condition and results of operations may be harmed.
+Further tariffs may be imposed that could cover imports of additional components and materials used in our products, or our business may be adversely impacted by retaliatory trade measures taken by China or other countries, including restricted access to components or materials used in our products or increased amounts that must be paid for our products, which could materially harm our business, financial condition, and results of operations.

-Additionally, the U.S. government recently announced new controls restricting the ability to send certain products and technology related to semiconductors, semiconductor manufacturing, and supercomputing to China without an export license.
-These new controls also apply to certain hardware containing these specified integrated circuits.
+Additionally, the U.S. government imposed controls restricting the ability to send certain products and technology related to semiconductors, semiconductor manufacturing, and supercomputing to China without an export license.
+These controls also apply to certain hardware containing these specified integrated circuits.
 In many cases, these licenses are subject to a policy of denial and will not be issued.
-These controls may impact our ability to export certain products to customers or distributors in China and restrict our ability to use certain integrated circuits in our products.
-The U.S. government also recently added additional entities in China to restricted party lists impacting the ability of U.S. companies to provide items to these entities.
+It is possible that additional restrictions will be put in place.
+These existing and future controls may impact our ability to export certain products to customers or distributors in China or other locations and restrict our ability to use certain integrated circuits in our products.
+The U.S. government also continues to add additional entities in China to restricted party lists impacting the ability of U.S. companies to provide items to these entities.
 Moreover, in November 2018, the U.S. Commerce Department's Bureau of Industry and Security ("BIS") released an advance notice of proposed rulemaking to control the export of emerging technologies.
 This notice included "[b]iotechnology, including nanobiology; synthetic biology; genomic and genetic engineering; or neurotech" as possible areas of increased export controls.
-The Biden Administration has continued to provide updated lists of emerging technologies subject to national security consents, and it continues to include biotechnologies including "[glenome and protein engineering including design tools" and "[b]iomanufacturing and bioprocessing technologies."
-Therefore, it is possible that our ability to export our products to customers or distributors in China may be further restricted in the future.
+The Biden Administration has continued to provide updated lists of emerging technologies subject to national security consents.
+These lists continue to include biotechnologies including "[g]enome and protein engineering including design tools" and "[b]iomanufacturing and bioprocessing technologies."
+Therefore, it is possible that our ability to export our products to customers or distributors may be further restricted in the future.